fpereiro/proof/notes.md

 - "This table (and all succeeding tables of the same kind) is to be understood to mean that for a configuration described in the first two columsn the operations in the third column are carried out successively, and the machine then goes over into the m-configuration described in the last column."

 - PE: "The table has four columns, separated into two pairs: 1) configuration: a) m-config; b) symbol; 2) behaviour: a) operations; b) final m-config."
 Note: configuration is input, behaviour is output; 1a) and 2b) pertain to the m-config; 1b) and 2a) pertain to the tape (both the symbols and the position).
 A Turing machine operates on itself.
-But so far it doesn't write its own m-configurations, otherwise it would be self-modifiable at that level too.
+But so far it doesn't write its own m-configurations, otherwise it would be self-modifiable on that level too.

 - "When the second column is left blank, it is understood that the behaviour of the third and fourth columns applies for any symbol and no symbol."
 So, "any" symbol is anything except blank, and if the column itself is blank it means both any symbol and no symbol.